raul23/ebook-classifier-training/README.rst

 - train data: 77 ebooks (60%)
 - test data: 52 ebooks (40%)

+This toy dataset can be interesting for testing quickly ideas about improving text classification since the training and testing times are very reasonable.

 It is the same dataset I `tested clustering <https://github.com/raul23/clustering-text#clustering-ebooks-pdf-djvu>`_ on.

 By default, only 10% of a given ebook is `converted to text <#dataset-generation>`_ and added to the dataset.
 Also if an ebook is